-Cromwell has performed on stage and in concert with some of the music industry’s most notable artists to include Grammy winning saxophonist Kirk Whalum, the late Wayman Tisdale, Grammy winning trumpeter Wynton Marsalis, pianist extraordinaire Cyrus Chestnut, Jazz Violinist Ken Ford, jazz saxophonist Marion Meadows, R&B Artist Maysa Leak and K’Jon, Gospel artist Maurette Brown-Clark, The incomparable Clark Sisters, Tramaine Hawkins, Richard Smallwood just to name a few.
+Cromwell has performed on stage and in concert with some of the music industry’s most notable artists to include Grammy winning saxophonist Kirk Whalum, the late Wayman Tisdale, Grammy winning trumpeter Wynton Marsalis, pianist extraordinaire Cyrus Chestnut, jazz saxophonist Marion Meadows, R&B Artist Maysa Leak and K’Jon, Gospel artist Maurette Brown-Clark, The incomparable Clark Sisters, Tramaine Hawkins, Richard Smallwood just to name a few.
 As a producer, she has written and produced all of her music as well as music for other artists in the genre of gospel and R&B music.

 Cromwell performed a 6-week residency at Two River Theater in Red Bank, NJ in the musical